outaagunga/documentation/strategy-forex.md

 * Bollinger Band Width begins expanding after a squeeze, with expansion occurring within the last 1–3 bars
 * Expansion must show follow-through, not just a single-bar spike
+* Expansion follow-through is defined as BBWidth increasing for at least 2 of the last 3 bars
 * The squeeze before expansion must have lasted for at least 8–12 bars, indicating meaningful volatility compression rather than noise
 * Confirmation requires the bands to 'funnel out'—the upper band must point up and the lower band must point down simultaneously